rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 Rebecca:

 : I get it but I don’t know if I buy it.
-Because maybe if you see that your application is touchy/feely, that does a bunch of random things, if you write your code like that then that’s going to be a mess, right?
+Because maybe if you say that your application is touchy/feely, that does a bunch of random things, if you write your code like that then that’s going to be a mess, right?
 Can you write user interface application code like you write message format?